MohsenHesHam/Hello-World/README.md

 * **Surface Defect Detection System (Graduation Project)** 🛠️
   * *Idea:* An AI-powered system for real-time defect prediction and data visualization.
-  * *Role:* Architected and developed the entire backend and database using Laravel & MySQL.
+  * *Role:* Architected and developed the backend and database utilizing Laravel and MySQL.
 * **Restaurant Management System** 🍔
   * *Role:* Implemented the core functionality and secure role-based access control (RBAC) using PHP and Laravel.
 * **Recipes Web Application** 🍳